npradaschnor/Programming-and-Scripting-Project-2018/README.md

  ```

 About some of the libraries imported[1]:
-_Pandas_ - for data-frame management package that allows for some useful function on the dataset.
+_Pandas_ - for data-frame management package that allows for some useful function on the dataset.<br>
-_Numpy_ - package useful for lineal algebra.
+_Numpy_ - package useful for lineal algebra.<br>
-_Matplotlib_ - good package to contruct visualizations.
+_Matplotlib_ - good package to contruct visualizations.<br>
+_Seaborn_ - it is based on matplotlib that provides a high-level interface for drawing attractive statistical graphics.<br>
-_Sklearn_ - package important to do machine learning in python.
+_Sklearn_ - package important to do machine learning in python.<br>

 I've tried to convert the data from iris data set from strings to float numbers (def function make float) but it didn't work (the last columns couldn't be converted to float or number).